chimera-kube/pod-toleration-policy/README.md

 built into Kubernetes:

   1. Reserved nodes are tainted by the cluster operator.
-That prevents generic workloads from being scheduled on these nodes.
+That prevents generic workloads from being scheduled on them.
-  1. Trusted users should put add a special `toleration` to the workloads that must be scheduled on their reserved nodes.
+  1. Trusted users should put add a "special" `toleration` to the workloads that must be scheduled on their reserved nodes.
-  1. Untrusted users should not be able to fool the Kubernetes scheduler by adding the special `toleration` used by the trusted users.
+  1. Untrusted users should not be able to fool the Kubernetes scheduler by adding the "special" `toleration` used by the trusted users.

 Unfortunately Kubernetes doesn't have any built-in mechanism that can solve the last point.
 This is a task for a specially crafted dynamic admissions